 3. Can I get in trouble if my dog is unrestrained in the car?

 The short answer: you might.
-Letting your dog roam around the car and stick his head out the window sounds cute, but some states consider it a hazard.
+Keeping your pet in your car or letting your dog roam around the car and stick his head out the window sounds cute, but some states consider it a hazard.

 For example, Nevada drivers can let their dogs roam free no problem.
 But if you live in Rhode Island, that could land you in the dog house with local police.